lyzboy/reddit-4-code/README.md

 -   View any media contained with the post (images, videos, etc.)
 -   View the number of upvotes the post has received.
 -   Search the current subreddit for posts that match the search term.
+-   Log in to reddit for API access

 #### Users cannot:

--   Log in to reddit
 -   Post comments or posts
 -   Upvote or downvote posts
 -   View posts from subreddits not included in the preselected list